dimi67ch/top-codebase/doc/kubernetes-add-users.md

 ## Playbook

-When you run the Ansible playbook, you can determine how many user accounts you want to create in the `codebase/ansible/group_vars/all.yml` file:
+Before you run the Ansible playbook, you can determine how many user accounts you want to create in the `codebase/ansible/group_vars/all.yml` file:

 ```yaml
 usercount: 3